 Your green circle has ways you would like your relationship to internet and technology to look like, as well as non IT related alternatives you can adopt in place of your problematic usage.
 Some examples might be: only using the internet and technology for work related purposes, banking, and similar tasks; having internet-free days; not checking my phone for an hour each morning; meditating; exercising; cooking; learning a new activity; spending time with a friend or family member.

 Your three circles do not have to be perfect, and they can change over time.
 Once you have written them down, try to bring awareness to where your internet and technology behaviors are falling in relation to your circles at any given moment.
 This can help strengthen your self-awareness around your compulsive patterns.

 Tracking usage/keeping time logs

 Keeping a time log of all of all your internet and technology usage can help you gain perspective on how you are using.
 Behavioral science has shown that simply by measuring our behavior, we automatically subconsciously begin to adjust it towards our desired goals.
 It is most helpful to send daily usage to a sponsor.
 Here is one example of a time log.

 Create action plans

-You can create action plans around potentially dangerous internet and technology behaviors.
+You can create action plans around potentially dangerous internet and technology behaviors or situations.
 You might create an action plan that says “If my friends decide they want to watch youtube videos while we’re together, I will excuse myself and make a call to another member.”
-Or, “If I feel urges while working on the computer for an assignment, I will close my computer to pray for five minutes, and then I will bookend with another member until I finish the assignment.”
+Or, “If I need to travel, I will make an outreach call every day.”

 Bookending with another member